Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Introduction

 Finally, answering two natural questions of comparative statics that emerge from the proposition of a new type of incomplete preference under ambiguity, we compare the degree of incompleteness of our criterion to that of Bewley preferences (\cite{B2002}) and of twofold preferences (\cite{E2022}), and we provide a way to compare the ambiguity attitudes of two hope-and-prepare preferences.

-Our paper is organized as follows: we define the formal framework and introduce our criterion in Section \ref{section2}.
-In Section \ref{section3}, we give the main representation result and explore the case in which the sets of scenarios used in the two assessments are equal.
-In Section \ref{section4}, we investigate the completion of our criterion.
-Section \ref{sectioncomp} is dedicated to the comparative statics questions mentioned above.
-Section \ref{section-agg} provides an illustrative comparison of concordant hope-and-prepare preferences to Bewley preferences, in the context of the aggregation of opinions of experts.
-The conclusions are presented in Section \ref{section5}.
+Our paper is organized as follows.
+We situate our approach within the literature in Section \ref{Related lit}.
+We define the formal framework and introduce our criterion in Section \ref{sec:representation}.
+In Section \ref{sec:characterization}, we present the two main representation results.
+In Section \ref{sec:extension}, we investigate the completion of our criterion.
+Section \ref{sec:comp} is dedicated to the comparative statics questions mentioned above.
+In Section \ref{sec:choquet}, we characterize a class of preference relations combining a pessimistic and an optimistic Choquet integrals.
+The conclusions are presented in Section \ref{sec:conclusion}.
 All proofs can be found in the appendix.

-\subsection{Related literature}
+\section{Related literature}

 A DM hoping for the best while also preparing for the worst responds to uncertainty by combining opposite ambiguity attitudes.
-In this perspective, one may interpret a DM with a hope-and-prepare preference as \textit{requiring that her optimistic (ambiguity loving) self and her pessimistic (ambiguity averse) self be unanimous for her to rank some act above an other one}.
-The idea that the DM consists of multiple (strategic) selves appears frequently in behavioral economics, in particular in models of dynamic choice or choice within risky environments.\footnote{\cite{TS1981}, \cite{BENABOU2002419}, \cite{10.1257/aer.96.5.1449}, \cite{10.1257/aer.98.4.1312}.} In recent works, \cite{CE2022} and \cite{Xia2020} provided axiomatizations for preferences involving two selves, called by the former \textit{dual-self expected utility}.
-Their representation differs from ours in that the agent's final decision is to be interpreted as the result of a specific \textit{leader-follower game} between an optimistic self and a pessimistic self, whereas, in our representation, it is induced by a requirement of unanimity imposed by the agent herself on the assessments of her two selves.\footnote{At a hight-level, the difference of our approach with that of \textit{``Preparing for the Worst but Hoping for the Best: Robust (Bayesian) Persuasion"} (\cite{dworczak2022preparing}) is similar to the difference with \cite{CE2022}: in the criteria studied in both of these papers, one of the (pessimistic or optimistic) evaluations constrains the other.
-It is not the case with hope-and-prepare preferences in which both evaluations are treated symmetrically.}
+In this perspective, one may interpret a DM with a hope-and-prepare preference as requiring that her optimistic self and her pessimistic self be unanimous for her to rank some act above another one.
+The idea that the DM consists of multiple (strategic) selves appears frequently in behavioral economics.\footnote{\cite{TS1981}, \cite{BENABOU2002419}, \cite{10.1257/aer.96.5.1449}, \cite{10.1257/aer.98.4.1312}.} In recent works, \cite{CE2022} and \cite{Xia2020} provided axiomatizations for preferences involving two selves, called by the former \textit{dual-self expected utility}.
+Their representation differs from ours in that the agent's final decision is to be interpreted as the result of a \textit{leader-follower game} between two selves.\footnote{In order to evaluate an act, the optimistic self moves first by choosing a collection of beliefs that maximizes the evaluation of the pessimistic self, who chooses the belief that minimizes the expected utility of the act among the set chosen by the optimistic self.} In contrast, in our representation, the decision is induced by a requirement of unanimity imposed by the agent herself on the assessments of her two selves.